-E tū union staff member suspended for allegedly asking for sex to help with employment matter
+Union staff member suspended for allegedly asking for sex to help with employment matter

 "The Government will continue to progress options in this space to combat bullying and harassment in our workplaces."

-The woman, whom the Herald is choosing not to name, said she contacted the E tū member after an employee had made a complaint against her.
+The woman, whom the Herald is choosing not to name, said she contacted the union member after an employee had made a complaint against her.

 "I thought he could give me advice about what to do, and I was shocked when he asked me to book a room to have sex with him," she said.